Should You Put Mulch Around A Magnolia Tree?

 Should You Put Mulch Around A Magnolia Tree

 The area to be mulched should be the same as the drip line.
-Simply put, the mulch circle should be as wide as the magnolia branches spread.
+The mulch circle should be as wide as the magnolia branches spread.

 Under no circumstances should mulch material be placed on the tree trunk.
-There should be a 1-2 inch gap between the magnolia trunk and the mulch.
-More on this in the next chapter.
+A 1-2 inch gap should be between the magnolia trunk and the mulch—more on this in the next chapter.

 The mulch should be renewed from time to time.
 In the case of pine bark, this needs to be done about every two years.